danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

 ## Functions, Containers, and Serverless Abstraction

 As mentioned above, serverless is all about abstraction.
-Let's look at the example of the VM cluster we made last lesson, that was the least abstracted we could be.
+Let's look at the example of the VM cluster we made last Module, that was the least abstracted we could be.
 While the connection was VM instance abstracted, everything else was not.
 We chose the VM OS, VM specs, Networking, Disk, etc. TL;DR We chose everything about it besides the literal hardware.

 The next level of abstraction is Containers.
 Containers are basically mini-VMs that run far lighter than normal VMs by sharing a Kernel (and some other magic).
 Containers essentially make your code completely portable to drop onto anything that can run Docker (or what ever container platform you are using).
 With containers, you still choose a lot.
 You choose what OS is running on the container, what is installed, the specs, networking (some of these things like networking and specs are mostly handled by cloud providers).
 This tends to be the sweet spot, because you get almost all of the benefits of a VM, with the portability that containers allow.